Hurricane warning for parts of Palm Beach County, Treasure Coast

 RELATED: Gov. DeSantis declares state of emergency for 34 Florida counties

-For our viewing area, Hall said showers and storms will increase throughout Tuesday evening, bringing rough beach and boating conditions, along with a threat for coastal flooding and beach erosion.

-On Wednesday, numerous showers and storms are expected across the area as the outer rain bands from Nicole start to move in.
+Numerous showers and storms are expected across the area Wednesday as the outer rain bands from Nicole start to move in.
 Within some of those rain squalls, we could see isolated tornadoes, strong wind gusts, and heavy downpours.

-Tropical storm winds in excess of 40 miles per hour are possible as early as Wednesday morning, Hall said.
+Tropical storm winds in excess of 40 mph are possible as early as Wednesday morning, WPTV First Alert Weather meteorologist Kahtia Hall.

+Wednesday night into Thursday morning, Nicole is expected to move onshore as a Category 1 hurricane packing maximum sustained winds about 75 mph.

-"Tropical storm conditions, winds over 40 miles per hour, expected as early as tomorrow morning," Hall said.
+"Tropical storm conditions, winds over 40 mph, expected as early as tomorrow morning," Hall said.
 "Maybe even hurricane-force winds by early Thursday morning, Wednesday night into Thursday morning."

 Thursday afternoon will bring scattered showers and storms, along with strong winds.